bsierieb1/xdasi-bio-2021-archive/docs/r_resources/4_graphics/3_grammar_of_graphics.md

 + **Geometries**
   - The visual paradigm, or **type of plot** (histogram, box plot, line plot, density plot, scatter plot, etc.) used to display the data.

 Sometimes, **statistical transformations** are also applied, making it very easy to rapidly model your data.
+Different **themes** may also be applied to change the look and feel of the plot.

 # Tutorials